adam-greer/blog/content/posts/2023-HuntressCTF-Dumpster_Fire.md

 ### Steps

 I downloaded the file to my system and executed ```tar -xf dumpster_fire.tar.xz``` to extract the files.
 Looking at the extracted files it appears to be a copy of a linux file system.
 Based on the challenge description, we are looking for passwords.
-My inital idea to go look at the dotfiles on the system and see if there was any stored passwords there.
+My initial idea to go look at the dotfiles on the system and see if there was any stored passwords there.
 After navigating to ```./home/challenge/```, I found ```.mozilla``` which I wasn't expecting.
-Changing routes, I continued to investgate the .mozzila files and disovered a logins.json file.
+Changing routes, I continued to investigate the .mozzila files and discovered a logins.json file.

 ```bash
 ~/huntress/dumpsterfire/home/challenge/.mozilla/firefox/bc1m1zlr.default-release » jq . logins.json                                                                                                                                                                                                               kali@kali